Leisure Suit Larry, Al Lowe’s gaming legacy, Part 1

 Artist Mark Crowe created the artwork for a stunning night out in the city, accompanied by Al Lowe’s swinging main theme

-While Lowe’s Leisure Suit Larry helped spawn and herald games with more adult-oriented content, the initial controversy also spawned the introduction of the Leisure Suit Larry bill, by the California State Legislature, to prohibit adult-oriented content in computer games.
-Fortunately, the legislation died in committee, thanks to the careful and persistent effort of the software industry.
+While Lowe’s Leisure Suit Larry helped pave the way for games with more mature themes and content, the initial controversy also generated the introduction of the Leisure Suit Larry bill, by the California State Legislature, to prohibit adult-oriented content in computer games.
+Fortunately, the legislation died in committee and the freedom of expression in games was preserved, thanks largely to the persistent effort of the software industry.

-With Leisure Suit Larry’s commercially slow start in the market and with Jim Walls’ first Police Quest running behind, Lowe took over the programming and helped with the writing to complete it for the 1987 Christmas sales.
+With Leisure Suit Larry’s commercially slow start in the market and with Jim Walls’ first Police Quest running behind, Lowe took over the programming and helped with the writing to complete it for the important 1987 Christmas season.

 When Roberta Williams’ King’s Quest IV, the first game to be developed in SCI0, debuted as an invitation-only preview at the Consumer Electronics Show in June of 1988 the reaction from the audience was overwhelming.
-Using much more detailed graphics, animation, sound, and music, the experience was unlike anything earlier and touched the audience on a deeper emotional level.
+Using much more detailed graphics, animation, sound, and music, the experience was unparalleled to anything seen earlier and touched the audience on a deeper emotional level.
+While Sierra was concerned about leaving behind potential customers with lower-end machines, they strategically released both an AGI version and an SCI version simultaneously.
+It soon became evident that a significant portion of the market was at the forefront of technology, just like Sierra and the SCI version of King’s Quest IV became a massive success, leading to Sierra’s other big adventure franchises, including the upcoming and highly anticipated second title in the Leisure Suit Larry series, switching to the new advanced framework.

-The story continues the plot from the first but is much larger in scope.
-With Larry losing his virginity in the first game he was now ready to go look for real love.
-A myriad of bizarre events takes Larry from winning the lottery to being featured on an ’80s dating show, chased by KGB agents, to fighting a supervillain in a volcanic lair on an exotic island before finally finding true love.
-The story was more elaborate with an emphasis to provide a cinematographic experience with often long-cut scenes.
-Overall the story had an extremely linear plot progression and without any real exploration made it a quite different experience than its predecessor.
+The story continues the plot from the first but takes a broader and more expansive approach.
+Having lost his virginity in the first game, Larry is now on a quest to find genuine love.
+A series of bizarre events take Larry from winning the lottery to being featured on an ’80s dating show, chased by KGB agents, to fighting a supervillain in a volcanic lair on an exotic island before finally finding true love.

-The Linear story progression came not only from Lowe wanting more plot development but also from the game being structured in stages to fit on multiple floppies, without the need for constant disk swapping.
-This resulted in dead ends when you forgot important items in earlier stages as the only way to go back was to restore an earlier saved game but this was an issue with many of Sierra’s adventure games and players knew to save early and to save often.
+The Linear story progression came not only from Lowe wanting more plot development but also from the game being structured in stages to fit on multiple floppy disks, without the need for constant disk swapping.
+This resulted in dead ends when you forgot essential items in earlier stages as the only way to go back was to restore an earlier saved game but this was an issue with many of Sierra’s adventure games and players knew to save early and to save often.

 Leisure Suit Larry (2) Goes Looking for Love (In Several Wrong Places) was released in 1988 for the IBM/PC, Commodore Amiga, and Atari ST